Long-Term Funding, Update #2

 I reworked John Gabriele's excellent Basic Web Development guide to use the Clojure CLI, updated all the library references, and reordered the sections to work bottom-up so that code could always be evaluated in the REPL.

-I didn't get as far as I wanted with the tools.build
+I didn't get as far as I wanted with the tools.build cookbook due to a

 combination of writer's block (and stress over my mother being taken to hospital